This 2,979m2 property is zoned General Residential zone - Urban precinct in an Urban Neighbourhood.

 It is ideally located within 5 minutes walking distance to a major shopping centre with shops such as Woolworths, Coles, ALDI, Foodworks, Reject Shop which keeps prices very competitive; Supercheap and general hardware store; bus routes, public and private schools, train, library, community hall, gyms, restaurants, banks, sports grounds and parks, health care professionals (GPs, Dentists, Physiotherapists, Podiatrists) and QML, Legal advice, hairdressers, bakeries, video store, chemists including Priceline, banks, newsagents, clothing store, bottle shops, pet supplies and Vet and 4 popular fast food outlets plus others and fuel stations.
 Walking distance to a Tavern.

-In recognition of the population boom in the Burpengary area and its catchment, rejuvenation of the Burpengary Plaza is underway and will deliver 7000sq m Kmart plus Kmart Tyre and Auto, new speciality stores, a large restaurant precinct, food court and fast food restaurants with drive through.
+In recognition of the population boom in the Burpengary area and its catchment, rejuvenation of the Burpengary Plaza has occurred and has deliver 7000sq m Kmart plus Kmart Tyre and Auto, new speciality stores, a large restaurant precinct, food court and fast food restaurants with drive through.

-Numerous additional shops including specialty shops and a medical centre located near to the train station are currently under construction.
-A Sports Club is planned for construction opposite the train station.
+Numerous additional shops including specialty shops and a medical centre located near to the train station are planned as is the construction of a Sports Club opposite the train station.

 Only 20 minutes to the inviting beaches of Bribie Island and Redcliffe and not more than 45 minutes to the fabulous beaches of the Sunshine Coast whilst being approx. 50 minutes from Brisbane CBD.
 The site still has a rural appeal but with great access to all of the benefits and amenities associated with urban living.

-The property not only offers ease of access to public and private schools including lower and higher school classes, it is also located approximately 30 minutes via train to the new University which is being constructed at Petrie and approximately 10 minutes from the Queensland University of Technology campus situated at Caboolture.
+The property not only offers ease of access to public and private schools including lower and higher school classes, it is also located approximately 30 minutes via train to the new University at Petrie which will cater for 10,000 students and create approximately 6,000 jobs and approximately 10 minutes from the Queensland University of Technology campus situated at Caboolture.

 It is approximately 5 minutes from the Bruce Highway, the major freeway which provides access to Brisbane and the Gold Coast (approx. 1.5 hours travel time) plus the Sunshine Coast and Hinterland (approx. 45 minutes travel time).